 When to report:

 The frogs start to move as soon as it gets dark.
 That time changes as the season goes on.
 Your team leader will let you know what time to report on a given night.
 On the nights that are iffy, you may need to just wait at home until the team leader sees what’s happening on site.
-This means that you will need to have your rain pants, water bottle, and snack near the door.
+This means that you will need to have your rain pants, water bottle and snack near the door.

 How long are the shifts?

 This is kind of up to the frogs and the weather.
 There are nights when a few frogs move early in the evening, then the temperature drops and the frogs stop moving, and we go home early.
 There are other nights when it warms up and rains later in the evening.
 Plan on being out until at least 9 or 9:30 p.m. though.
 And know that there are some busy nights when you may find it hard to quit.
 It’s a little addictive and gets hard to walk away when there are still frogs that need a lift.
-If you need to arrive late or leave at specific time, please let your team leader know in advance, since this will impact scheduling.
+If you need to arrive late or leave at specific time, let your team leader know in advance, since this will impact scheduling.

 Training: